sigp/lighthouse/book/src/validator-monitoring.md

 ### Logging

-Lighthouse will create logs for the following events for each monitor validator:
+Lighthouse will create logs for the following events for each monitored validator:

-- An block from the validator is observed.
+- A block from the validator is observed.
 - An unaggregated attestation from the validator is observed.
 - An unaggregated attestation from the validator is included in an aggregate.
 - An unaggregated attestation from the validator is included in a block.